 Marinello Girl Perfume, Vic Perfume, Violet de Maurer Perfume, Albertus Rose Perfume, La Crosse Lilac Perfume; Old English Lavender Perfume, Marinello Toilet Waters (in the same odours as Perfumes).

 Marinello cosmetics were sold mainly through its salons but selected items were also available through drug and department stores.
-Although I have not been able to determine which items were more broadly available and which were only sold through salons, the main products Marinello promoted for wider sale appear to have been its face powders and seven skin creams.
+Although I have not been able to determine which items were more broadly available and which were only sold through salons, the main products Marinello promoted for wider sale appear to have been its face powders and seven skin creams – Lettuce Cream, Tissue Cream, Astringent Cream, Whitening Cream, Acne Cream, Motor Cream, and Foundation Cream.

-The original powder made by Marinello was called Vegetable Powder but by 1920 this had been replaced by Marinello (heavy), Nardys (light) and Marinello Bouquet (medium) powders, each in their own distinctly shaped box – Marinello, octagonal; Nadys, triangular; and Marinello Bouquet, rectangular; an idea that was also used by the Armand company.
+By 1920, the original Vegetable Face Powder had been replaced by Marinello (heavy), Nardys (light) and Marinello Bouquet (medium) powders, each in their own distinctly shaped box – Marinello, octagonal; Nadys, triangular; and Marinello Bouquet, rectangular; an idea that was also used by the Armand company.

 The powder comes in Marinello Powder – 60¢ – this is a very excellent powder clinging well and quite heavy.
 Nardys Powder is a lighter variety and costs 75¢.
 It pleases many people and is well scented.
 Marinello Bouquet, neither extremely heavy nor light, price $1.00 is exquisitely scented and is not only popular but very beneficial.